 The next morning I awoke to a very thick and soon to find out, a very regular fog, that soaked my blanket, and left me wondering if a trip to the local dryers was going to be a regular event.
 I rolled and stuffed my blanket, and folded and packed the tarp I used for a ground barrier, and swung it over my shoulder to see what Garberville was to be about.

 The laundry was okay, and soon with the few quarters I had, I was ready for the day.
 There is a town square I found to be okay for short hangouts, and was equipped with a place to charge my phone.
-My phone was my lifeline to my past, present, and probably my future, so it was to become my first regular stop of the day. _

 Well, this went on for two months, no "trimming" prospects presented themselves, and learning along the way, it was quite the dubious affair to be involved in anyways.
 I made up my mind to look for a "regular" job.
 Now mind you, these days were not uneventful, nor exactly comfortable.
 Not only physically challenging, but mentally.
 Showers were not available except at night behind a tree with a gallon of water, and only when the temperature agreed I wouldn’t choke on my breath as I poured water over my naked body.
 But it was necessary, and I was and am a person who in even the most dire situations, strives to remain presentable.